zhouyl/flowblade/docs/components/data-display/tree-view.md

-# TreeView
+# TreeView Components

-Tree view component for displaying hierarchical data in an expandable/collapsible structure.
+Tree view component family for displaying hierarchical data in an expandable/collapsible structure.
 TreeView provides a flexible way to display hierarchical data with support for various sizes.
 Perfect for file trees, navigation hierarchies, and nested data display.

+## Overview

+The TreeView component system consists of:
+- **TreeView** - Container component for tree view items
+- **TreeViewItem** - Individual item within a tree view (can be nested)

 ## Basic Usage